Excellent Tips and Experience Sharing for Organizational Performance Measurement

 Data collection is certainly a cost.
 If it isn't consuming the time of people employed to get the work done, then it is some kind of technological system consuming money.
 And data is also an asset, part of the structural foundation of organizational knowledge.
 But too many organizations haven't made the link between the knowledge they need to have and the data they actually collect.
 They collect data because it has always been collected, or because other organizations collect the same data, or because it is easy to collect, of because someone once needed it for a one-off analysis and so they might as well keep collecting it in case it is needed again.
 They are overloaded with data, they don't have the data they really need and they are exhausted and cannot cope with the idea of collecting any more data.
 Performance measures that are well designed are an essential part of streamlining the scope of data collected by your organization, by linking the knowledge your organization needs with the data it ought to be collecting.

-Have a question for Devang?
-Ask or leave a comment below!
+Have a question for Devang or want to leave a comment?
+Click here.